jhsu802701/rails_from_scratch_rails5/03-02-quick_testing.md

 ```

 ### Wrapping Up
-* Enter the command "sh git_check.sh".
-There should be no new files or changes left to add.
 * Enter the command "git push origin 03-02-quick_testing".
 * Go to the GitHub repository and click on the "Compare and pull request" button for this branch.
 * Accept this pull request to merge it with the master branch, but do NOT delete this branch.